hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/23- Terraform Functions.md

-title: Converts the first letter of each word in a string to uppercase
+`title`: Converts the first letter of each word in a string to uppercase